+What is Law?
 The definition of law is that law is the body of rules, whether formally enacted or customary, which a particular State or community recognizes as governing the actions of its subjects or members and which it may enforce by imposing penalties.
 Law is a body of rules or norms passed by a legislated authority and enforced by an authorized and specialized body.
 Law is a body of rules that are both created and enforced through social or governmental institutions to regulate behavior.

-Law clearly identifies the defining characteristic of the state - the ability to establish and legitimately use coercion to enforce a framework of social regulation and direction.
+Law clearly identifies the defining characteristic of the state, the ability to establish and legitimately use coercion to enforce a framework of social regulation and direction.
 The state, by passing law and having the authority to force compliance, can coerce citizens to act in particular ways.